Zomojo/compiletools/README.ct-list-variants.rst

 Config files for the ct-* applications are programmatically located using python-appdirs, which on linux is a wrapper around the XDG specification.
 The default locations are /etc/xdg/ct/ and $HOME/.config/ct/.
-Configuration is down done using python-configargparse which automatically handles environment variables, command line arguments, system configs, and user configs.
+Configuration is implemented using python-configargparse which automatically handles environment variables, command line arguments, system configs, and user configs.
 Also there are two levels of configs.
 There is a ct.conf that contains the basic variables that apply no matter what variant